gulshang7/Financial-Consumer-Complaints-Data-Analysis-Using-Tableau-Dashboard/README.md

    1) KPIs are placed at the top of the dashboard, to easily view the figures associated with 'Total Complaints', 'Timely Response', 'Complaints In Progress', 'Disputed Rate' and 'Resolved at No Cost'.

-   2) Complaints are segmented by 'Issue', 'States', 'Media', and 'Product'.
-For States, a ‘hex map’ is used, while for Media, a ‘Lollipop’ chart is used.
+   2) Complaints are segmented by 'Issue', 'States', 'Media', 'Product'.
+For States, a ‘hex map’ is used, for Media, a ‘Lollipop’ chart is used.

    3) A ‘Donut’ Chart is used to show the percentage of disputed customers.